 Acceptable documents to show this include pay stubs, bank statements, Canadian tax returns or any other documents that show you had your feet on the ground in Canada.
 If approved, you will be issued a one-time travel document to return to Canada.

 For those who have not met the residency obligation, it it possible to try and show this was for reasons outside your control, and request the PRTD on humanitarian and compassionate grounds.
 This is risky, as your Canadian permanent residence can be revoked if they disagree.

 If you don’t have enough time to apply for a Travel Document while you are overseas, but you have permission to travel to the United States, there is one other option available to you.

 Travel to the United States and drive into Canada

-You must meet Residency Requirements before you travel
+You must meet the Residency Requirement before you travel

-It’s important to remember that a Permanent Resident must meet residency obligations in order to maintain PR status.
-This means you must have your feet on the ground in Canada for 2 years out of every five-year period, except in very specific circumstances.
-If you do not meet this requirement, then travel outside of Canada is definitely not recommended, as you will likely be refused a travel document or receive a notice that your PR status will be revoked unless you appeal.
-The safest option is to remain inside Canada until you do meet the residency requirement, and then apply for a new PR card before you leave the country.
+It’s important to remember that every Permanent Resident must meet the residency requirements in order to maintain their permanent resident status.
+This means you must have your feet on the ground in Canada for 2 years out of every five-year period, except in very specific cases.
+If you do not meet this requirement, then travel outside Canada is definitely not recommended, as re-entry cannot be certain.

 The Way Immigration has assisted many stressed-out travellers to return to Canada even without a valid PR card.
 If your travel plans cannot wait until you receive a new PR card, contact our office to discuss the travel option that will work best for your situation.